Skip to content

 Scientists have compared the morphology of the fossil bones of the extinct primate Plesiopithecus terra of Mishra and its dentition to the three million-year-old partial lower jaws from Kenya.

-The Aye aye has a unique denture, which is ultra-radiant, with continuous growing incisors in each pair, separated by diastema from the teeth of the bunodont cheeks.
+The Aye aye has a unique denture, which is ultra-radiant, with continuously growing incisors in each pair, separated by diastema from the teeth of the bunodont cheeks.

 The extraordinary income comes from no other creature on the planet.
-It has a squirrel’s bushy tail, rat’s ears and teeth.
+It has a squirrel’s bushy tail, rat ears, and teeth.
 This family consists of a single species, a highly distinct individual Aye aye teeth.

 aye aye scientific name